DigitalCommons/mykomap-monolith/apps/front-end/README.md

 ## Scripts

-- `dev` - Start dev server.
+- `start` - Start dev server.
 This serves both the front- and back-end apps together, with HMR.
 You may wish to set the .env variable `SERVER_DATA_ROOT` (e.g. to `test/data`) in order for the back-end to find suitable data.
-- `start` - Start dev server and open browser.
+- `dev` - Start dev server and open browser.
 This only serves the front-end app, with HMR.
+The back-end `dev` command needs to be run separately.
 - `build` - Build for production
 - `preview` - Locally preview production build.
 This serves the front-end app only.